funteck123/FOP_Tron/README.md

 ## 5 - Contact Me

-For any questions or clarifications, please contact me, Mohammad Shahid Akhtar, via:
+For any clarifications or issues, contact:
+**Mr. Mohammad Shahid Akhtar**
-WhatsApp or Telegram at 014-8784386
+📱 WhatsApp / Telegram: 014-8784386
-Email at 22052133@siswa.um.edu.my.

-Please remind me after 24 hours if I forget to reply.
+📧 Email: 22052133@siswa.um.edu.my

+If there’s no response within 24 hours, please send a polite reminder.

 If you are seeking for the possible inspiration or tutorials, you might watch the following videos on Youtube or elsewhere: